Best Android tablet for travelers

 -

-The OnePlus Pad 2 took the few things that were great about its predecessor, such as battery life and a sleek design, then turbo-charged everything else.
-With its 12.1-inch display, it's right in that "almost perfect" range for many, being smaller than something like the Galaxy Tab S10 Ultra, but still being large enough to enjoy watching videos or getting some work done.
+The OnePlus Pad 3 took a few things that were great about its predecessor, such as battery life and a sleek design, then turbo-charged everything else.
+With its 13.2-inch display, it's right in that "almost perfect" range for many, being smaller than something like the Galaxy Tab S11 Ultra, but still being large enough to enjoy watching videos or getting some work done.

-Performance is no slouch either, thanks to the Snapdragon 8 Gen 3.
-Although it's not the latest and greatest chip to come from Qualcomm, there's really not much that the Pad 2 can't handle.
-Best of all, the OnePlus Pad 2 won't put too big a dent in your wallet.
-Even when pairing it with the Stylo 2 and Smart Keyboard, you're looking at a total price of under $800.
+Performance is no slouch either, thanks to the Snapdragon 8 Elite chipset.
+Widely considered one of the best processors on the market today, the addition of the Qualcomm chip means that there's very little that the OnePlus Pad 3 can't handle, no matter where you are in the world.
+Best of all, the OnePlus Pad 3 won't put too big a dent in your wallet.
+Even when pairing it with the Stylo 2 and Smart Keyboard, you're looking at a total price of under $900.

 Best premium